john-cd/rust_howto/bk/src/categories/command-line-utilities/filesystem.md

 [![open-github][c-open-github-badge]][c-open-github]
 [![open-lib.rs][c-open-lib.rs-badge]][c-open-lib.rs]

-Opens a path or URL using the program configured on the system.
+`open` opens a path or URL using the program configured on the system.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}